10 Tips for improving labour management in construction

 6. Mind the (skill) gaps

 This is closely related to balancing your workforce utilization rate.
-Workers that spend all of their time “putting out fires” (as Stephen Covey called it in his classic book “The 7 Habits of Highly Effective People”) cannot focus on developing skills that benefit your company beyond satisfying its most urgent project needs.
+Workers who spend all of their time “putting out fires” (as Stephen Covey called it in his classic book “The 7 Habits of Highly Effective People”) cannot focus on developing skills that benefit your company beyond satisfying its most urgent project needs.
 We wrote this article to give you some tips on reducing skill gaps.

 7. Nip underperformance in the bud